kexhest/icecream-webgl/README.md

-APT ASSIGNMENT
+Ice cream webgl
 ===============

-Just an example of how the apt assignment could be solved.
+Just an ice cream and some sprinkles in webgl.

 ## Installation
 If you've never used Node or npm before, you'll need to install Node.